knackroot-technolabs-llp/katpool-app/docker-setup.md

 ```
 Replace `<repository-url>` with the actual repository URL.

-- Move the `nodejs` folder (from the WASM download) into the `wasm` directory in the repository.
+   - Unzip the downloaded Kaspa WASM file and move the `nodejs` folder to the project repository.
+Rename it as `wasm` to match the structure expected by the code.
-- Validate the folder structure to ensure compatibility with code imports.
+   - Validate the location by checking the imports in the code.

 ### 2. Review the Docker Compose File